meetdilip/Meet-Bootstrap/README.md

 Credits :

+# Bootstrap

+# Font Awesome

-The avatars used in the screen shot are only for display purpose and are not included in this repo.
+# Avatars used in the screen shot are only for display purpose and are not included in this repo.
 Thanks to http://www.designbolts.com/

+# To all my friends who never failed to help and inspire me.

+# God almight

 Contact me :